 - The projections above and spending rates are before asset management fees, if any, or taxes.
 Pay those from the gross amount after taking withdrawals.

 Stay flexible—nothing ever goes exactly as planned

 Our analysis—as well as the original 4% rule—assumes that you increase your spending amount by the rate of inflation each year regardless of market performance.
 However, life isn’t so predictable.
 Remember, stay flexible, and evaluate your plan annually or when significant life events occur.
 If the market performs poorly, you may not be comfortable increasing your spending at all.
 If the market does well, you may be more inclined to spend more on some “nice to haves,” medical expenses, or on leaving a legacy.

 The transition from saving to spending from your portfolio can be difficult.
-There will never be a single “right” answer to how much you can spend from your portfolio in retirement.
-What’s important is to have a plan and a general guideline for spending—and then adjust as necessary.
+There will never be a single “right” answer to how much you can withdraw from your portfolio in retirement.
+What’s important is to have a plan and a general guideline for spending—and then monitor and adjust, based on your circumstances, as necessary.
 The goal, after all, isn’t to worry about complicated calculations about spending.
 It’s to enjoy your retirement.

 ¹The tables show sustainable initial withdrawal rates calculated by simulating 1,000 random scenarios using different confidence levels (i.e., probability of success), time horizons and asset allocation.
 “Confidence” is calculated as the percentage of times where the portfolio’s ending balance was greater than $0.
 The initial withdrawal amount, in dollars, is then increased by a 2.47% rate of inflation annually.
 Returns and withdrawals are calculated before taxes and fees.
 The moderately aggressive allocation is left out of the summary table, because it is not our suggested asset allocation for any of the time horizons we use as an example.
 For illustration only.